 I realized a key insight: people's willingness to subscribe to things directly correlated with Maslow’s hierarchy of needs.
 People were much more willing to subscribe to physiological needs [food, clothing, water] than to the more emotional, such as self-esteem and self-actualization.
 The likeliness that people would be willing to subscribe decreased for each respective level up on Maslow's hierarchy of needs.

 Subscribe to LOVE

-What if in the future, the subscription model did manifest itself into the higher levels of Maslow’s Hierarchy, despite the premonitions of people today?
-To really bring this question to fruition, I designed a subscription concept with the one idea that go the lowest percentage of yes’s: a subscription to love.
+What if in the future, the subscription model manifested into the higher levels of Maslow’s Hierarchy, despite the premonitions of people today?
+To really bring this question to fruition, I designed a subscription concept with the one idea that got the lowest percentage of yes’s: a subscription to love.

 I based the user journey from the narrative arch of a black mirror episode.
 The experience should balance along edge of realistic and completely "Out there".
 What makes Black Mirror so successful and compelling is the added element of realism that comes with each scenario.
 The plot lines all seem as though they could exist in some future version of our current reality.
 I strived to emulate this Black Mirror experience through the design.

 I researched love to uncover ways to turn it into a subscription model and create a level of plausibility.
 Interestingly, love can be broken down into hormonal reactions in the brain.
 This provided a scientific element to a seemingly abstract concept; the “formula” for love creates the perfect concrete element that grounds the concept back to reality.

 Transforming the science of love into a subscription

 Chemically induce the hormonal reactions associated with love in the brain